Pseudo-spin-polarized topological superconductivity in kagome RbV$_3$Sb$_5$

-\emph{Tunneling properties.}---In this section, we propose a tunnel-junction experiment to detect the nodal topological superconductivity in kagome superconductor RbV$_3$Sb$_5$.
-At zero-field case, we calculate the tunneling spectra of the model in Eq.~(\ref{bdgzfc}) using the recursive Green's function method \cite{fisher1981relation,lee1981anderson,sun2009quantum,liu2012zero} (The details for the calculation can be found in Supplemental Material \cite{supp}).
-As shown in Fig.~\ref{open_tun}(d), due to the existence of the EMFB, a zero-bias conductance peak emerges as the consequence of the resonant Andreev reflection processes \cite{law2009majorana,wimmer2011quantum}, which can be evidence for the nodal topological superconductivity.
-Additionally, apart from the zero-bias peak, the tunneling conductance also exhibits additional peaks around $E=\pm 0.2\Delta_{0}$ and $E=\pm 0.13\Delta_{0}$, as shown in Fig.~\ref{open_tun} (d).
-These additional peaks are attributed to the multigap behavior of the quasiparticle bands in the superconducting state, arising from the different gap amplitudes on the two annular Fermi surfaces (details can be found in the Supplemental Material \cite{supp}).
+Due to the presence of a large number of zero energy Majorana modes, we expect that large zero bias conductance peaks can appear in tunneling experiments in RbV$_3$Sb$_5$ when the tunneling leads are coupled to appropriate edges.
+In the zero-field case, we calculate the tunneling spectra of the model in Eq.~(\ref{bdgzfc}) using the recursive Green's function method \cite{fisher1981relation,lee1981anderson,sun2009quantum,liu2012zero} (The details for the calculation can be found in the Supplemental Material \cite{supp}).
+As shown in Fig.~\ref{open_tun}(b), a zero-bias conductance peak emerges as a consequence of the Majorana induced resonant Andreev reflections \cite{law2009majorana,wimmer2011quantum}.
+Therefore, the observation of the tunneling peaks can serve as evidence of nodal topological superconductivity.

-\emph{Conclusion and discussion.}---In conclusion, RbV$_{3}$Sb$_{5}$ is an odd parity superconductor with non-trivial topological properties.
-The observed hysteresis in resistance and reentrance of superconductivity are attributed to the spin-triplet pairing components with finite spin-polarization.
-This type of spin-triplet pairing breaks time-reversal symmetry, leading to the formation of two types of superconducting domains with opposite spin-polarization.
-The formation and evolution of these two types of superconducting domains under an in-plane magnetic field can account for the hysteresis in magnetoresistance and the reentrant superconductivity observed in the experiment.